 Wastewater

 Overview - Surface water contamination from PCBs may occur through both industrial and municipal wastewater discharges; however, the presence of PCBs in effluent is highly dependent on the particular site or facility.
 If elevated concentration of PCBs are a concern for an industry, wastewater contamination can occur through exposure of process waters to residual PCBs from historical spills, through the inadvertent production of PCBs from the process itself or from intermediary materials used in the process, or from the recycling of products that contain residual inadvertently produced PCBs.
-Exposure of stormwater to historic spills on industrial sites may also be a loading source.
+Exposure of stormwater to historic spills on industrial sites may also be a loading source to wastewater.
 Similarly, if elevated concentrations of PCBs are a concern for a municipal discharger, potential PCB sources can include light industrial waste water, contaminated sites contributing to combined sewer overflows (CSO), inflow & infiltration from contaminated sites, or residual contamination in the municipal pipe infrastructure from historic spills.
 PCBs may also enter municipal systems via surface water used for potable water.
 Due to the highly varied nature of the sources to municipal facilities, identifying the potential source or sources presents a unique challenge as compared to industrial dischargers.

 Wastewater Sources, Current Management Efforts and Gaps